Our Aggressive Alimony Attorney in Los Angeles Will Get You the Best Results

 At the Law Offices of Nigel Burns, our family law attorneys in Los Angeles are experienced in both obtaining favorable support orders for our clients and opposing spousal support orders that are inappropriate or unmanageable.

 When and Why Spousal Support is Issued

-For a spouse to qualify for alimony, the marriage must meet the requirement of lasting more than the minimum five-year mark.
+For a spouse to qualify for alimony, the marriage must meet the requirement of passing the five year mark.
 In addition to the divorce, the court must go through an extensive review before legally allowing financial support.
 A judge will assess the following:

 - How much each spouse has earned over a course of time

 - Assets and property, both separate and combined

 - If one or both are in debt (ex.
 Student debt, loan debt, credit debt)

 - Whether one or both have a shared business